aakb/guidelines/git-guidelines.md

 ### Tips

-* If it seems difficult to summarize what your commit does, it may be because it includes several logical changes or bug fixes, and are better split up into several commits using @git add -p@. ([more on using git add -p](http://johnkary.net/blog/git-add-p-the-most-powerful-git-feature-youre-not-using-yet/))
+* If it seems difficult to summarize what your commit does, it may be because it includes several logical changes or bug fixes, and are better split up into several commits using [git add -p](http://johnkary.net/blog/git-add-p-the-most-powerful-git-feature-youre-not-using-yet/).